hijacque/class_timetable_web/README.md

 **Gmail App password**
 (this is for e-mail transfer)
 1. Go to https://myaccount.google.com/apppasswords
-2. Log in to your google account as needed
+2. Log in to your google account or create one as needed then log in
-3. Click the select app menu and choose custom
+3. Click the _Select app_ dropdown menu and choose _Other (Custom name)_
 4. Enter "class_sched_sys" then click _GENERATE_
 5. Copy the password and **SAVE IT** for when setting up the project